Deploy pre-configured settings of the app to multiple systems of the organization

 But such configuration can’t be set by individual user easily on their own (as they might need administrator’s rights as well as knowledge of settings permission to the folder).
 Even if they can, it would be cumbersome and unproductive.

-NOTE: This steps are to be performed by the administrator from a workstation having access to network folders.
+NOTE: These steps are to be performed by the administrator from a workstation having access to network folders.

 What you need?